ajhenley/gitbook/deluxeshopping_cart.md

 3. The background color of the application should be different for a logged in user than for a user who is just browsing.

-4. Once the order is placed then save the shopping cart to the database.
+4. Once the user places the order you application should save the shopping cart to the database.

  5. Create at least five unit tests and a test suite to run them all.